dehesa/sample-metal/README.md

 ### Command-Line Apps

-You can run Command-Line projects from Xcode and see the result in Xcode console; however, you can also build those projects on your terminal and execute them outside execute.
+You can run Command-Line projects from Xcode and see the result in Xcode console; however, you can also build those projects on your terminal and execute them outside.

 1. [Clone the project](xcode://clone?repo=https://github.com/dehesa/Metal).
    ```swift